AmyVier/ToDoClock/README.md

 ### Frontend (React)
 1. go to frontend folder/directory
+2. run: npm install
-2. run: npm start
+3. run: npm start
-3. it will run on port number 3000
+4. it will run on port number 3000